iTBLS: A Dataset of Interactive Conversations Over Tabular Information: Introduction

 The development of situated conversational interactions over tables necessitates a suite of approaches to unify tabular interpretation, modification, and generation in a conversational context.
 Additionally, an important yet largely unaddressed challenge in interacting with tabular sources is the ability to modify existing tabular content using conversational natural language commands.

-To address these challenges, this paper introduces Interactive Tables (\mbox{iTBLS}) \footnote{The dataset and baseline models will be released with the camera-ready version under Apache License 2.0}, a dataset of interactive conversations in English situated in tabular information. iTBLS decomposes the challenge into three distinct tasks: \textit{interpretation}, which involves understanding tabular content within a conversational framework; \textit{modification}, which entails manipulating tabular content through natural language commands; and \textit{generation}, which focuses on integrating new natural language information into existing tables.
+To address these challenges, this paper introduces Interactive Tables (\mbox{iTBLS}) \footnote{\url{https://huggingface.co/datasets/avalab/iTBLS}}, a dataset of interactive conversations in English situated in tabular information. iTBLS decomposes the challenge into three distinct tasks: \textit{interpretation}, which involves understanding tabular content within a conversational framework; \textit{modification}, which entails manipulating tabular content through natural language commands; and \textit{generation}, which focuses on integrating new natural language information into existing tables.
 The tabular information in \mbox{iTBLS} is sourced from scientific articles hosted on arXiv~\footnote{\url{https://arxiv.org}}, an open-access repository of academic preprints.

-In contrast to earlier methods that approached tabular interpretation as question-answering focused on single-cell factoids, \mbox{iTBLS} introduces a more complex conversational interaction framework.
 Beyond factoid question-answering, \mbox{iTBLS} encompasses tasks such as comparison, determining absolute and relative positions, and mathematical reasoning.
 Previous research primarily examined procedural command generation for spreadsheets or the alignment of tabular data through LLMs. \mbox{iTBLS} integrates these functionalities into a unified task, enabling the manipulation of existing tables through natural-language commands.
 On tabular generation, while prior work addressed the summarization of natural language paragraphs in a tabular format, \mbox{iTBLS} focuses on generating row or column data conversationally.

-Furthermore, this paper presents baseline approaches utilizing zero-shot prompting of off-the-shelf LLMs and parameter-efficient fine-tuning and represents a suite of techniques for different computing situations.
-Additionally, a novel multi-step approach is presented to improve accuracy and reduce errors, inspired by past work using multi-step methods to improve a variety of approaches including complex reasoning \cite{jiang2023resprompt}, external tool use \cite{paranjape2023art}, feedback \cite{richardson-heck-2023-syndicom}, self-refinement \cite{madaan2024self}, and mathematical reasoning \cite{zhou2023solving}.
-This multi-step method results in an improvement over standard parameter-efficient fine-tuning by up to 15\% on \textit{interpretation}, 18\% on \textit{modification}, and 38\% on \textit{generation}.
+In addition to building iTBLS, this paper develops a novel approach to address tabular operations by reformulating the task as conditional question answering.
+Furthermore, the question-answering-based reformulation is applied to other datasets introduced in prior work \cite{wu_text--table_2022} and results in better performance in terms of both table-cell accuracy and BERTScore.